Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

 \subsubsection{Port-Hamiltonian systems}

 Most infinite-dimensional port-Hamiltonian systems are of the form

 with time-dependent state function $z$, for possibly nonlinear operators $C, J, R, B$ (sometimes referred to as state dependent operators) with $C(z)$ acting on $\partial_t z$, subject to initial conditions on $z$.
-In this work we focus on $C(z) = \identity$.
+In this work we focus on the subclass with $C(z) = \identity$.
 Then, the system~\eqref{eq:ph-intro} reads

 The precise formulation is contained in Section~\ref{sec:prob-general}.
 In this formulation the operator $J$ describes conservative effects and the operator $R$ describes dissipative effects.
 The term $B$ contains all interactions with the environment, e.g., controls.
 There is a Hamiltonian $\mathcal{H}$ associated with this system, which is non-increasing along sufficiently smooth solutions $z$ if $B \equiv 0$, see Lemma~\ref{lem:pow-bal}.
 If additionally there is no dissipation in the system, i.e., $R \equiv 0$, then the Hamiltonian is conserved.
-Depending on the properties of the operators, the formulations~\eqref{eq:ph-intro} and~\eqref{eq:ph-intro-2} contain port-Hamiltonian ODEs, PDEs and for degenerate $C$ the system~\eqref{eq:ph-intro-2} includes also differential algebraic equations (DAEs).
+Depending on the properties of the operators, the formulations~\eqref{eq:ph-intro} and~\eqref{eq:ph-intro-2} contain port-Hamiltonian ODEs, PDEs and for degenerate $C$ the system~\eqref{eq:ph-intro} includes also differential algebraic equations (DAEs).